-Samir Mehta is President of the Space & Mission Systems (SMS) segment at L3Harris Technologies.
+Samir Mehta is President of the Space & Mission Systems (SMS) and Communications & Spectrum Dominance (CSD) segments at L3Harris Technologies.

-In this role, he is responsible for business strategy, financial performance, successful execution, and growth for SMS – a global segment of nearly 22,000 employees delivering integrated, mission-critical solutions across air, space, maritime, and cyber domains.
-SMS provides advanced ISR, secure networks, open-architecture platforms, and end-to-end space capabilities to enable national security and mission success.
-Mehta is also responsible for establishing, growing and leveraging strategic relationships with industry partners to deploy next-generation capabilities to the U.S. and its allies.
+In this role, he is responsible for business strategy, financial performance, successful execution, and growth, leading nearly 34,000 employees delivering integrated, mission-critical solutions across space, air, land, sea and cyber domains.
+SMS provides advanced ISR, secure networks, open-architecture platforms, and end-to-end space capabilities, and CSD provides communications and networking, electronic warfare, threat sensing and targeting, and integrated vision technologies.

-Mehta joined L3Harris in January 2023 and previously served as the President of the Communication Systems segment, which comprised a broad portfolio of solutions including tactical and airborne radios, secure communications, night vision technology, and professional and public safety networks and products.
+Mehta joined L3Harris in January 2023 as President of the Communication Systems segment, which comprised a broad portfolio of solutions including tactical and airborne radios, secure communications, night vision technology, and professional and public safety networks and products.

 Prior to joining L3Harris, he was President, Advanced Structures for Collins Aerospace, a Raytheon Technologies business.
 There, he led a diversified, multibillion-dollar global operation of approximately 15,000 employees, overseeing next-generation flight and aviation components supporting both commercial and military customers.